Heather McPherson (poet)

 Heather Avis McPherson (28 May 1942 – 10 January 2017) was a feminist poet, publisher and editor who played a key role in supporting women artists and writers in New Zealand.
-In 1976 she founded the Spiral Collective group and Spiral, a women's arts and literary journal that later published monographs.
+In 1976, she founded the Spiral Collective group and Spiral, a women's arts and literary journal that later published monographs.
 Her poetry book A Figurehead: A Face (1982) was the first book of poetry published in New Zealand by an openly lesbian woman.
-She published three further collections during her lifetime, and an additional collection was published posthumously by fellow Spiral members.
+She published three further collections during her lifetime, and an additional two collections were published posthumously by fellow Spiral members.

-Career
+Life and career

+Early life and career

 Born in Tauranga, McPherson initially trained as a primary school teacher in the early 1960s.
 She subsequently studied at the University of Canterbury, where she earned a Bachelor of Arts in 1971, and at the University of Auckland.
 Her poetry first appeared in print in 1963, with her early work being published in New Zealand journals like Landfall.